mwmckenzie/PsaGameModelIntegration/docs/pages/discussionPointsSummary.md

 ### Small Fluxuations in Traveler Numbers

 - With such a small probability of sick travelers -- around .000367% -- a relatively small change in traveler numbers is unlikely to change the problem
-- If the number of travelers increases to 25,000 per week (though the number changed in the card is smaller as it only accounts for a four day change) the final expected probability is 0.000417%
+- If the number of travelers increases to 25,000 per week (the approximate corrected weekly value of a 23% increase for travel over a four day period) the final expected probability is 0.000417%
 - This does not appear to be a meaningful change, as the expected asymptomatic travelers remains less than 1 *per week*

 > This change results in 0.0917 expected asymptomatic travelers per week, or 0.013 asymptomatic travelers per day